(

 Unlike cold email or LinkedIn, there are fewer “absolutely no, stay away” from paid ads, but the barrier to entry is much, much higher.

-With all outsourced lead generation, but especially paid ads, you get what you pay for.
+With all outsourced customer acquisition, but especially paid ads, you get what you pay for.

 If you go with a cheap or DIY solution, you will lose money even with the right backend.